-I remember when I first went to India, I completely packed the wrong clothes and ended up really suffering in the heat, wearing a heavy t shirt (the only one I brought with me that wasn’t a strappy vest) and a strapless jumpsuit I had to roll down into trousers because the rest of my clothes consisted of shorts, skirts and dresses.
-Just a classic example of me in India, sweating big time with my only tee and jumpsuit on, in 2011!
+I remember when I first went to India, I completely packed the wrong clothes and ended up really suffering in the heat, wearing a heavy t shirt (the only one I brought with me which wasn’t a strappy vest) and a strapless jumpsuit I had to roll down into trousers because the rest of my clothes consisted of shorts, skirts and dresses.

 I spent about two months popping into my favourite shops in Sydney every week and I think I finally came up with the goods.
-So, if you’re heading to India or Maldives or anywhere where shorts and strappy tops are off the agenda and you have no idea what clothes to bring with you, look no further because here’s what to wear on the local islands in Maldives or in India.
+So, if you’re looking for ideas on what to wear in Maldives or what to wear in India, then look no further!

-It’s funny because I rarely saw any tourist dress appropriately in Maldives and I always wondered if they just weren’t aware or whether they just didn’t care.
+I rarely saw any tourists dress appropriately and I always wondered if they just weren’t aware of what to wear in Maldives or whether they just didn’t care.

 Standard Russian family looking like they’ve just come from a resort in Spain, not a local island in Maldives.